-IBAN means “International Bank Account Number” and is a standardized structure for payment account identifiers.
-The IBAN makes possible to identify and validate a payment account within SEPA and may contain up to 34 characters.
+IBAN means “International Bank Account Number” and is a standardised structure for payment account identifiers.
+The IBAN makes it possible to identify and validate a payment account within SEPA and may contain up to 34 characters.
 In Portugal, the IBAN consists of 25 alphanumeric characters and starts with ‘PT50’, followed by 21 digits, which correspond to the Bank Identification Number.

-Yes, the creditor may accept a document signed by the debtor requesting that change.
+The creditor may accept a document signed by the debtor requesting that change.
 However, to better safeguard the creditor (in case of a request for reimbursement, for instance), we recommend that a new direct debit mandate be signed whenever one of the mandatory fields is modified (e.g. the IBAN).

-Yes, debtors may manage their direct debit mandates at ATMs and via homebanking (depending on the services offered by their payment service provider), more specifically, consult, change parameters of (maximum amount per collection and time limit for direct debit mandates) and suspend their direct debit mandates.
+Yes, debtors may manage their direct debit mandates at ATMs and via home banking (depending on the services offered by their payment service provider), more specifically, consult, change parameters of (maximum amount per collection and time limit for direct debit mandates) and suspend their direct debit mandates.

 If the direct debit was executed less than eight weeks ago, you can request a refund to that amount from your payment service provider.

-Debtors must request that the respective creditors cancel the direct debit mandate.
+You must request that the respective creditors cancel the direct debit mandate.
 This cancellation is irreversible.

 To cancel a direct debit mandate, debtors must expressly instruct creditors in that respect.
 The cancellation of a direct debit mandate is irreversible.